wvwa25/SWE-3643-Fall2024-Project/README.md

 ### Overview

-This calculator web application is based on an MVC (Model, View, Controller) design.
+This calculator web application is based on an MVC (Model-View-Controller) design.

-The MapController class maps the main webpage, or "view," to the server.
+The `MapController` class maps the main webpage, or "view," to the server.
-The user interacts with this view, which then passes HTTP requests to the OperationController class, which acts as a REST API for a simplistic exchange of data.
+The user interacts with this view, which then passes HTTP requests to the `OperationController` class, which acts as a REST API for a stateless exchange of data.
-OperationController passes these requests to the "model", or in this case, the calculator logic module.
+This class passes these requests to the "model", or in this case, the *main.logic* module.
-The calculator logic module will return a Result element, which is then forwarded onto the HTML view by OperationController.
+`Calculator` methods are called in the form of a `Result` object, which is then forwarded to the view.

 ### Demonstration of MVC Design Pattern